cunger/100hoursofada/README.md

 > Ada is designed to maximize the error checking a compiler can do early in the development process

+It allows you to expresses your intent so it's not only clear for human readers but also explicit for the compiler, so your adherence to it can be checked automatically at compile time.

 > The default for every Ada construct is _safe_.

 ## 006